tzuhuan/tthtw-line-bot/README.md

 # tthtw-line-bot
-A Line bot using line-bot-sdk-python
+A Line bot based on line-bot-sdk-python